Management for Lawyers

 Bruno Mascello is an adjunct (titular) professor for business law and legal management at the University of St. Gallen (HSG) and is appointed Vice Director at the Executive School of Management, Technology and Law (ES-HSG).
 He also is the Director of the executive programme "Management for the Legal Profession" providing management education to lawyers.
 Further, he lectures at both the Executive School and the University of St.Gallen, is a keynote speaker at conferences and researches and publishes about various topics at the intersection of law and management.
 Before joining the University of St.Gallen he served at Zurich Financial Services in various leading management positions of the worldwide legal function (i.a., as Chief Operations Officer Group Legal; Regional General Counsel Middle East), after having worked first as a senior attorney in law firms focused on international corporate and business law.
 Bruno Mascello studied law at the faculty of law (lic.iur./masters of laws), earned a Ph.D.
 (Dr.iur.) and completed an Executive MBA at the University of St.Gallen.
 He also holds an LL.M. in Comparative Jurisprudence from New York University School of Law.
 He is admitted to the Swiss Bar and provides legal and legal management consulting services.

-Sofya Isaakyan is an assistant professor of organisational at RSM.
-Before entering academia, Sofya worked as a consultant and evaluated the effectiveness of leadership development programmes.
-Her current research focuses on understanding employees' upward expression of ideas and concerns about work-related issues (i.e., voice behaviour) and the corresponding reactions by managers and team members.
+Sofya Isaakyan is an assistant professor of organisational behaviour at RSM.
+Her research focuses on understanding employees' upward expression of ideas and concerns about work-related issues such as voice behaviour, and the corresponding reactions by managers and team members.
 In her work, she also explores factors affecting leadership development and leader identity.
-She received her Ph.D. in Organizational Behaviour from Maastricht University in 2018.
+Sofya is actively involved in MBA teaching, and also delivers customised executive development programmes.
+She received her PhD in organizational behaviour from Maastricht University in 2018.
+Before entering academia, Sofya worked in human resource management and in consulting.

 Here's what previous participants say about the Management for Lawyers programme: